 Step 2: Creating a private network in the vRack

-It is necessary to create a private network so that the connected instances can communicate with each other.
+Create a private network with a VLAN (virtual local area network) so that connected instances can communicate with each other.

 Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.